Boskey/tanzu-cloudnative-runtimes/workshop/content/exercises/02-serving-sample-app.md

 Execute the below, notice the traffic is now defined to go to revision for app `v2` only.

-Select the traffic value for the `v1` app, we will next change the value to 0.
+Select the traffic values for the petclinic app, we will next change the value for `v1` to 0.
 ```editor:select-matching-text
 file: ~/petclinic.yaml
 text: "percent: 50"